shaik-1036/TikTok_Insights_Pipeline/readme.md

 ### Step 5: Create and Run an ETL Job in AWS Glue
 1. Open AWS Glue console → Jobs → Add Job with Visual ETL.
    ![Glue ETL](images/visual_etl_job_in_glue_console.png)
-2. Select **S3 bucket** (`project1-spotify-dataset`) as the source.
+2. Select **S3 bucket** (`project-with-tiktok-data`) as the source.
 3. Transform data:
    - Drop unnecessary columns.
    - Remove duplicates.
    - Configure target schema for Snowflake.
-4. Select **Amazon DB** in Snowflake as the target.
+4. Select **Amazon DB** in Snowflake as the target and enter Snowflake Cerdentials.
-5. Configure execution settings and run the job.
+5. Configure execution settings and run the job.it will load data into snowflake

-6. Verify the transformed data in Snowflake.
+### Step 6: Set Up Snowflake
+1. Navigate into the snowflake console with login credentials to Verify the Transformed Data.
+2. Run the below queries in Snowflake notebook to verify the transformed data.
    ```sql
    USE ROLE ACCOUNTADMIN;
    USE WAREHOUSE COMPUTE_WH;